algmyr/vcsigns.nvim/README.md

 ## Features

 * Showing diff signs in your sign gutter.
+  * Shows diffs compared to your current buffer, instant feedback.
 * Easy switching of the target commit for the diff.
 * Folding of non-diff areas.
 * Navigating between hunks.
 * Undoing the hunk under the cursor.
-* Showing the diff (plus lines and minus lines) for the hunk under the cursor.
+* Showing inline diffs (plus lines and minus lines) for hunks, with fine grained diffs within hunks.

 ### Not yet implemented

-* Hunk text objects.
-* Expose diff stats (add/removed/modified) for use in status line or similar.
 * Custom fold text.
-* Documentation.

-## Flashy screenshots or recordings?
-TBD, maybe.

 ## Example config
 For a documented default config, have a look inside `init.lua`.